The Deciding Kiss

 The Deciding Kiss is a 1918 American comedy film directed by Tod Browning.
 The film was considered a lost film for decades.
 A print was discovered at the French archive Centre national du cinéma et de l'image animée in Fort de Bois-d'Arcy.

 Plot

-As described in a film magazine, Eleanor Hamlin (Roberts), who has been living with an old and impoverished couple, is adopted by two couples, Mr. and Mrs. Sears and Beulah Page (Greenwood) and Peter Bolling (Unterkircher), young people who have read of cooperative parenting and wish to try out the theory.
-It works very well until Jimmy Sears (Cooley) loses control of himself under the spell of his adopted daughter's kisses.
+As described in a film magazine, Eleanor Hamlin, who has been living with an old and impoverished couple, is adopted by two couples, Mr. and Mrs. Sears and Beulah Page and Peter Bolling, young people who have read of cooperative parenting and wish to try out the theory.
+It works very well until Jimmy Sears loses control of himself under the spell of his adopted daughter's kisses.
 This passes, however, but then Peter falls in love with her.
 Beulah then tells Eleanor that she is engaged to Peter, and the heart-broken little girl goes back home.
 After an exhaustive search, Peter fails to find her, and he and Beulah complete their engagement.
 Eleanor returns, sees the true state of things, and asks God to let her be always their little girl.